-Art History majors work to understand artworks as part of a rich cultural tapestry and to relate that to others.
+Art History concentration students work to understand artworks as part of a rich cultural tapestry and to relate that to others.

-Art History majors engage with actual artworks as well as research and writing.
+Art History concentration students engage with actual artworks as well as research and writing.

-Traveling to museums and galleries is an exciting part of the Art History major.
+Traveling to museums and galleries is an exciting part of the Art History concentration.

 Ball State's bachelor of fine arts (BFA) in art with an emphasis in art history provides a comprehensive overview of the world of art, from ancient times to contemporary.